A Survey on Code-Based Cryptography: Introduction

 \section{Introduction}

-Current public-key cryptosystems are based on the problem of factoring integers or the discrete logarithm problem on an elliptic curve or over a finite field.
-While there are no efficient algorithms known for classical computers to solve these problems efficiently, Shor's algorithm allows a quantum computer to solve these problems in polynomial time \cite{shor}.
+Current public-key cryptosystems are based on integer factorization or the discrete logarithm problem over an elliptic curve or over a finite field.
+While there are no algorithms known for classical computers to solve these problems efficiently, Shor's algorithm allows a quantum computer to solve these problems in polynomial time \cite{shor}.
 As research on quantum computers advances, the cryptographic community is searching for cryptosystems that will survive attacks on quantum computers.
 This area of research is called \emph{post-quantum cryptography}.

-In 2016 the National Institute of Standards and Technology (NIST) has initiated a standardization process for post-quantum cryptosystems.
-Such cryptosystems are usually based on NP-complete problems for two reasons: NP-complete problems are at least as hard as the hardest problems in NP, but solutions of such problems can be verified efficiently.
+In 2016, the National Institute of Standards and Technology (NIST) has initiated a standardization process for post-quantum cryptosystems.
+Such cryptosystems can be based on any hard problem, which cannot be solved by a capable quantum computer in polynomial time.
+Preferably, these are NP-complete problems, i.e., at least as hard as the hardest problems in NP.

 The main candidates for post-quantum cryptography are: